How to get a healthy lawn

 Land, lawns and gardens - get the essentials on maintaining a great lifestyle block.
 Download your free guide now.

-Lush grass comes when you trim less height but do it more often.
-Another benefit of the ‘less but often’ method means you don’t need a catcher.
+Another benefit of the ‘less but often’ method is that you may not need a catcher.
 The clippings are small enough to fall to the ground between the blades of grass where they breakdown as mulch, returning goodness to the soil.

 Vary the direction you mow each time to keep the grass growing straight and tall.